 The first category looked at with a GCS assessment is how the patient’s eye opens.
-If the patient opens his or her eyes freely, a perfect score is given.
+A perfect score is given if the patient opens their eyes freely.
 If the patient’s eyes open only to someone speaking or only to pain, the score is lower.
-If the eyes cannot open at all, this indicates a very severe loss of consciousness and, likely, a severe brain injury.
+If the eyes cannot open, this indicates a severe loss of consciousness and, likely, a severe brain injury.

 The next categories looked at are verbal responses and motor responses.
-If a patient is orientated, meaning he or she understands where they are and what is going on, they receive the maximum score.
-If they are confused or giving inappropriate or incomprehensible responses to questions, a lower score will be given.
+If patients are orientated, meaning they understand where they are and what is going on, they receive the maximum score.
+A lower score will be given if they are confused or give inappropriate or incomprehensible responses to questions.

 The motor response section of the evaluation is the final portion.
-If a patient can physically respond to commands, they receive the highest score, indicating a higher level of consciousness.
-Depending on how a patient responds to pain, a lower score is given.
+If patients can physically respond to commands, they receive the highest score, indicating a higher level of consciousness.

-Again, one of the most important things to understand about the Glascow Coma Scale is that it does not predict the outcome of any particular brain injury.
-A patient with a more severe loss of consciousness may not necessarily end up with worse brain injury symptoms than a patient who suffered no loss of consciousness and who, instead, simply suffered an “altered mental state” at the time of the crash or incident.
-Automobile and trucking insurance companies often place unreasonable weight on the GCS.
+It’s imperative to understand that the Glasgow Coma Scale does not predict the outcome of any particular brain injury.
+A patient with a more severe loss of consciousness may not necessarily end up with worse brain injury symptoms than a patient who suffered no loss of consciousness and, instead, suffered an “altered mental state” at the time of the crash or incident.
+Automobile and trucking insurance companies often place little weight on the GCS.

-If you or a family member has suffered a mild, moderate or severe traumatic brain injury because of the negligence of a third-party, the Raleigh attorneys of Maginnis Law may be able to help you recover fair compensation, including damages for your medical expenses, lost wages, pain and suffering, and permanent disability.
-We provide free consultations to all prospective brain injury clients and will travel to meet with you and discuss your case.
-We also offer a contingency fee arrangement, whereby you owe no attorneys’ fees unless and until we recover a settlement or verdict on your behalf.
+If you or someone you know has suffered a mild, moderate, or severe traumatic brain injury because of the negligence of a third party, our attorneys may be able to help.
+We work to recover fair compensation, including damages for your medical expenses, lost wages, pain and suffering, and permanent disability.
+Our office provides free consultations to all prospective brain injury clients and will travel to discuss your case.
+We also offer a contingency fee arrangement whereby you owe no attorneys’ fees unless we recover a settlement or verdict on your behalf.

-To speak with a Maginnis Law attorney regarding your traumatic brain injury case, please email us at email@example.com or visit our contact page.
-You may also call our lead personal injury attorney, T. Shawn Howard, at 919.526.0450.
+To speak with a Maginnis Howard attorney regarding your potential case, send us a message through our contact page.
+You may also call our office at (919) 526-0450.